kevinkotowski/todo/README.md

 # todo

-A Clojure library designed to ... well, that part is up to you.
+My first Clojure library designed to manage a TODO list.

 ## Usage

-FIXME
+Are you sure you want to use this?

 ## License